cea-hpc/modules/INSTALL.rst

 Some explanation, step by step:

 1. ``cd`` to the directory containing the package's source code.
-Your system must have the above requirements installed to properly build scripts, compatibility version of Modules if enabled, and documentation if build occurs from a clone of the git repository.
+Your system must have the above requirements installed to properly build scripts, and documentation if build occurs from a clone of the git repository.

 2. Type ``./configure`` to adapt the installation for your system.
 At this step you can choose the installation paths and the features you want to